billp/TermiNetwork/README.md

 ### Simple usage (TNRequest)

-Let's say you have the following Codable model
+Let's say you have the following Codable model:

 ```swift
 struct Todo: Codable {